selimtoksal/Android-Caught-Global-Exception-Library/README.md

-# CaughtGlobalExceptionLib
+# Android Caught Global Exception Library

-Don't worry anymore. your app is never crash and your users never seen "this app unfortunately has stopped" message.
+Your app is never crash and your users never see "this app unfortunately has stopped" message.
 And your app never close.

 ### Use
 Add your build.grandle (PROJECT: xxx) :